 If an accommodation is granted but a continued illness/emergency prevents you from meeting the requirements of your accommodation, you must repeat the missed term work procedure to request additional accommodations.
+Please make it clear in your subject line that you are requesting a second accommodation.
+Note that in the case of a missed make-up test, an opportunity to write a second make-up test may not be provided.

-(E.g.) If you miss a make-up midterm, you would need to submit another Request for Missed Term Work Accommodations form and declare your extended absence on ACORN.
+(E.g.) If you are given an extension but are still sick and need more time, or if you miss a make-up midterm, you would need to submit another Request for Missed

+Term Work Accommodations form and declare your extended absence on ACORN.